Today, SEO is more important than ever. Long gone are the days where you could use underhand tactics to trick Google into ranking your website higher.

 If your main goal is to have rich snippets for your event or job listing site or any other one off, specific website, then your best bet would be SNIP: Rich Snippet by WP Buddy.

 This schema markup plugins covers a wide range of schema types for your specific needs and works perfectly with Google’s guidelines on adding structured data or schema markup.

-If you’re looking for the best standalone Schema plugin, then we would recommend Schema Pro.
+If you’re looking for the best standalone WordPress schema plugin, then we would recommend Schema Pro.
 While you’re at it, check out our detailed Schema Pro review to learn more about it.